Aryetis/Obenkyobo/DevReadme.md

 - The <a href="https://github.com/koreader/koxtoolchain">koxtoolchain instructions</a> and work your way from here by cross-compiling qt for ARM and the QTPA kobo platform plugin.
 To validate your arm gcc, run your first non graphical "hello world" throught an ssh-server or use koreader "run command" option.
 - Go the "easy" route and use my fork of @Rain92's <a href="https://github.com/Aryetis/kobo-qt-setup-scripts">kobo-qt-setup-scripts</a> (until I eventually find time to write a clean PR for the main repository) to setup everything "libs, Qt binaries, deployment scripts".

-### How to setup Obenkyobo dev environment using kobo-qt-setup-scripts ? (as of 04/04/2024, tested with WSL2 Debian Bookworm )
+### How to setup Obenkyobo dev environment using kobo-qt-setup-scripts ? (as of 30th July 2024, tested with WSL2 Debian Bookworm )
 1. Run the following commands :
 ```
 sudo apt-get install build-essential autoconf automake bison flex gawk libtool libtool-bin libncurses-dev curl file git gperf help2man texinfo unzip wget cmake pkg-config python3 mmv lftp